JavierFJ/Miscelanea/README.md

 The project just begins supposing that the viability study has been elaborated, every alternatives has benn considered and the route described in the project is the most viable.

+The work is only for academical purposes, in order to offer support for construction projects of roads.

+The repository only contains a few samples of the project, in case the user needs additional information, please contact me.